 [END FIGURE 3.12 HERE]

 The detection and attribution of tropospheric water vapour changes can be traced back to Santer et al. (2007), who used estimates of the atmospheric water vapour from satellite-based Special Sensor Microwave Imager (SSM/I) and from CMIP3 historical climate simulations.
 They provide evidence of human-induced moistening of the troposphere, and the simulated human fingerprint pattern was detectable at the 5% level by 2002 in water vapour satellite data (from 1988 to 2006).
 The observed changes matched the historical simulations forced by greenhouse gas changes and other anthropogenic forcings, and not those due to natural variability alone.
 Then, Santer et al. (2009) repeated this study with CMIP5 models, and found that the detection and attribution conclusions were not sensitive to model quality.
 These results demonstrate that the human fingerprint is governed by robust and basic physical processes, such as the water vapour feedback.
 Finally, Chung et al. (2014) extended this line of research by focusing on the global-mean water vapour content in the upper troposphere.
-Using satellite-based observations and sets of CMIP5 climate simulations run under various climate-forcing options, they showed that the observed moistening trend of the upper troposphere over the 1979-2005 period could not be explained by internal variability alone, but is attributable to a combination of anthropogenic and natural forcings.
-This increase in water vapour is accompanied by a reduction in mid-tropospheric relative humidity and clouds in the subtropics and mid-latitude in both models and observations related to changes in the Hadley cell (Lau and Kim, 2015; also Section 3.3.3.1).
+Using satellite-based observations and sets of CMIP5 climate simulations run under various climate-forcing options, they showed that the observed moistening trend of the upper troposphere over the 1979–2005 period could not be explained by internal variability alone, but is attributable to a combination of anthropogenic and natural forcings.
+This increase in water vapour is accompanied by a reduction in mid-tropospheric relative humidity and clouds in the subtropics and mid-latitude in both models and observations related to changes in the Hadley cell (Section 3.3.3.1; Lau and Kim, 2015).

-Dunn et al. (2017) confirmed earlier findings that global mean surface relative humidity increased during 1973-2000, followed by a steep decline (also reported in Willett et al., 2014) until 2013, and specific humidity correspondingly increased and then remained approximately constant (see also Section 2.3.1.3.2), with none of the CMIP5 models capturing this behaviour.
+Dunn et al. (2017) confirmed earlier findings that global mean surface relative humidity increased during 1973–2000, followed by a steep decline (also reported in Willett et al., 2014) until 2013, and specific humidity correspondingly increased and then remained approximately constant (see also Section 2.3.1.3.2), with none of the CMIP5 models capturing this behaviour.
 They noted biases in the mean state of the CMIP5 models’ surface relative humidity (and ascribe the failure to the representation of land surface processes and their response to CO2 forcing), concluding that these biases preclude any detection and attribution assessment.
 On the other hand, Byrne and O’Gorman (2018) show that the positive trend in specific humidity continued in recent years and can be detected over land and ocean from 1979 to 2016.
 Moreover, they provide a theory suggesting that the increase in annual surface temperature and specific humidity as well as the decrease in relative humidity observed over land are linked to warming over the neighbouring ocean.
 They also point out that the negative trend in relative humidity over land regions is quite uncertain and requires further investigation.
-A recent study has also identified an anthropogenically-driven decrease in relative humidity over the NH midlatitude continents in summer during 1979-2014, which was underestimated by CMIP5 models (Douville and Plazzotta, 2017).
-Furthermore, in a modelling study Douville et al. (2020) showed that this decrease in boreal summer relative humidity over midlatitudes is related not only to global ocean warming, but also to the physiological effect of CO2 on plants in the land surface model.
+A recent study has also identified an anthropogenically-driven decrease in relative humidity over the Northern Hemisphere mid-latitude continents in summer during 1979–2014, which was underestimated by CMIP5 models (Douville and Plazzotta, 2017).
+Furthermore, in a modelling study Douville et al. (2020) showed that this decrease in boreal summer relative humidity over mid-latitudes is related not only to global ocean warming, but also to the physiological effect of CO2 on plants in the land surface model.

 In summary, we assess that it is likely that human influence has contributed to moistening in the upper troposphere since 1979.
-Also, there is medium confidence that human influence contributed to a global increase in annual surface specific humidity, and medium confidence that it contributed to a decrease in surface relative humidity over midlatitude NH continents during summertime.
+Also, there is medium confidence that human influence contributed to a global increase in annual surface specific humidity, and medium confidence that it contributed to a decrease in surface relative humidity over mid-latitude Northern Hemisphere continents during summertime.

 Precipitation